pinpoint-apm/pinpoint-c-agent/README.md

 Delete *__class_index_table* in Cache/

-### 2. Why not support automaticaly update AOP files?
+### 2. Why not support automatically update AOP files?

-We can DO but perfer not DO!
-Not found a good efficiency way to implement this.
-Watching the files status every time is a bad deal.
+We can DO but prefer not DO!
+Because we have not yet find an efficient way to implement this and monitoring these files status every time is a bad deal.

-### 3. How much performance loss when I use?
+### 3. How much performance does it lose when using?

 After full test, the AOP code could consume at least 1ms in our env(E5-2660 v4 @ 2.00GHz).
-While, the more function/method you watching, the more you taken.
+While, the more function/method you monitoring, the more you taking.

 [Test Result ☚](PHP/Readme.md#performance-loss-under-stress-test)